KungBoman/News-ETL-Pipeline/docs/testing.md

 Mock-based tests are useful for fast and isolated unit testing.

-Real PostgreSQL tests are used where the actual database behavior matters, particularly for SQL queries and API/database integration.
+Real PostgreSQL tests are used where actual database behavior matters, particularly for SQL queries and API/database integration.

 This provides a balance between test speed and confidence in the complete system.